-The data of theology consist primarily of the self-revealing acts and words of God contained in the prophetic and apostolic Scriptures.
+The data of theology consist primarily of the self-revealing acts and words of God contained in the Scriptures.
 Yet it is not enough simply to quote what Scripture itself contains.
 Theology must encounter and speak to each new generation and situation.
 Its task is to state the message of the Bible, making clear the relevance of this message to every person's current need.

 On the other hand, psychology may be defined as the study of human behavior.
-It emphasizes the scientific approach, but it does not rule out the several other ways by which we have come to an understanding of human nature.
-Some of these impressions have come through self-reflective consciousness, creative and artistic expression, religious experience and philosophical thought.
+It emphasizes the scientific approach, but it does not rule out the several other ways of knowing, such as self-reflective consciousness, creative and artistic expression, religious experience, and philosophical thought.

 The distinctiveness of the School of Psychology lies in its attempt to integrate these fields in theory, research, and practice.
-Through a series of didactic, experiential, and reflective endeavors, theology and psychology are related.
-Students are encouraged to reflect on their own appropriation of faith (intrapersonal integration) and to determine how the data of both disciplines can be combined (conceptual integration).
+Through a series of didactic, experiential, and reflective endeavors, theology and psychology are examined, both separately and conjointly.
+Students are encouraged to reflect on their own faith (intrapersonal integration) and to determine how the data of psychology and theology can be combined (conceptual integration).
 Further, support is given to research efforts to assess the interconnections of faith and behavior (experimental integration) and to the mutual sharing of insights with others in related vocations such as the ministry (interprofessional integration).
 Most importantly, students are trained in the melding of psychology and theology in clinical practice (professional integration).